-The financial statements have been prepared inaccordance with the requirements set out in the ACFID Code of Conduct.
-For further information on the Code please refer to the ACFID website at www.acfid.asn.au.
+The financial statements have been prepared in accordance with the requirements set out in the ACFID Code of Conduct.
+For further information on the Code please refer to the ACFID website at www.acfid.asn.au, a) Revenue and Other Income

-The report is presented in Australian Dollars which is the Groups functional currency and amounts are rounded to the nearest dollar.
+The report is presented in Australian Dollars which is the Group's functional currency and amounts are rounded to the nearest dollar.